How The Bone People changed the way we read

 Keri Hulme was a New Zealand author and poet, principally known for her first novel, The Bone People, which won the 1985 Booker Prize.
-She passed away on December 27th 2021.
+She died on December 27th 2021.

 Her first book, The Silences Between: Moeraki Conversations (1982), is a verse collection noted for its unique and varied use of language.
 The Bone People, Hulme’s most acclaimed work, features three characters she first created as an 18-year-old.
 Hulme also published Te Kaihau/The Windeater (1986), a collection of short stories, and the collections of poetry Lost Possessions (1985) and Strands (1992).
 Stonefish (2004) is a collection of short stories.